nextcloud/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

 -----------------------------------------------------------

 The expire date which can be set and enforced in the settings above are the hard limit and the default value at the same time.
-Sometimes admins want o have a moderate default expire date, for example 7 days but  make sure that the user can't extend it to more than 14 days.
+Sometimes admins want to have a moderate default expire date, for example 7 days but  make sure that the user can't extend it to more than 14 days.

 In order to do so the user can set a enforced expire date in the settings as described above